Robert Lindsay-Watson

 Robert Lindsay-Watson (4 October 1886 – 26 January 1956) was a Scotland international rugby union player and an Olympic athlete.

 Athletics career

-He was schooled at St. Mary's School, Melrose.
-The Southern Reporter of 23 July 1908 said of Lindsay-Watson:

-Robert Lindsay Watson might said to be St. Mary's representative in the Olympic Games in London, as he is one of the team of Scottish Athletes.
+He was schooled at Glenalmond College Perth, Trinity College, Cambridge and St. Mary's School, Melrose.
+The Southern Reporter of 23 July 1908 said of Lindsay-Watson: "Robert Lindsay Watson might said to be St. Mary's representative in the Olympic Games in London, as he is one of the team of Scottish Athletes."

-He competed in the men's hammer throw at the 1908 Summer Olympics.
+Lindsay-Watson represented Great Britain at the 1908 Summer Olympics in London, where he competed in the men's hammer throw event.
+Prior to the Games he finished third behind Simon Gillis in the hammer throw event at the 1908 AAA Championships.

 Rugby Union career

 He played for South of Scotland District in their match against North of Scotland District on 9 December 1911.

 He was capped by Scotland once, in 1909.

-Administrative career

 He became President of the Hawick club when his playing days ended.

 Military career

 He joined the 10th Gordon Highlanders and fought in the First World War.
 The Edinburgh Evening News reported a number of Borders Rugby players either killed or injured on 30 September 1915:

 LIEUT.
 R. H. LINDSAY WATSON.Lieut.
 Robert H. Lindsay Watson, of the 10th Gordon Highlanders, son of T. Lindsay Watson, tweed manufacturer, Hawick, has been wounded action in Flanders.
 He is the well known Rugby footballer.